Steve Taylor – Founder.

-Janet E. Lord is a Senior Legal Advisor at UN Special Rapporteur on the Rights of Persons with Disabilities.
-And, an International Human Rights Attorney and an International who has worked on disability rights advocacy for 15 years.
+Janet is an international human rights lawyer (Harvard University | Harvard · Harvard Law School BA (Kenyon); LLB, LLM (Edinburgh); LLM (George Washington) and Board Chair – Amnesty international who has worked on disability rights advocacy for 15 years.
 She participated in the drafting of the CRPD, written extensively on disability rights issues, and worked with disabled peoples’ organizations (DPOs) around the world.
-She served as Board Chair USA of Amnesty International and teaches international disability rights at American University.
+She serves on the Board of Amnesty International USA and teaches international disability rights at American University

 Eric Rosenthal is the founder and Executive Director of Disability Rights International (DRI), a human rights advocacy organization dedicated to the protection and full inclusion in society of children and adults with disabilities worldwide.
 For 25 years, DRI has been a pioneer in documenting and exposing abuses, bringing media attention to the concerns of people confined to institutions, training disability activists, bringing test case litigation in international courts, and educating international donors and development organizations.

+Meg O’Connell, is the President of Global Disability Inclusion.
+She is a nationally recognized disability employment expert with over 20 years of experience in human capital management, talent acquisition, performance management, disability inclusion, employee engagement, marketing and customer service programs.
+She provides strategic program design and implementation of disability employment and inclusion programs for Global 500 companies, non-profits and foundations.
 Prior to founding Global Disability Inclusion, she was Vice President at The National Organization on Disability where she designed and led their national consulting practice, providing disability inclusion expertise to Fortune 500 companies.
 She was also the lead architect of the first ever disability assessment tool, The Tracker, and led the analysis of the first data captures on employee engagement of people with disabilities.
 She also spent ten years at the premier consulting firm Booz Allen Hamilton where she developed and led their employee resource group for employees with disabilities.

-Stephanie Ortoleva President and Founder Women Enabled, Inc. Stephanie Ortoleva is an international human rights lawyer, researcher and consultant and is the President and Founder of Women Enabled, Inc., a Non-Governmental Organization which educates and advocates for the rights of all women and persons with disabilities with a special focus on women and girls with disabilities through collaborations with organizations of women and girls with disabilities around the world.
+Stephanie Ortoleva is an international human rights lawyer, researcher and consultant and is the President and Founder of Women Enabled, Inc., a Non-Governmental Organization which educates and advocates for the rights of all women and persons with disabilities with a special focus on women and girls with disabilities through collaborations with organizations of women and girls with disabilities around the world.

 Dylan Rafaty Mr. Dylan M. Rafaty is a navigator, influencer, and disability rights advocate committed to serving all people with disabilities including disabled veterans in the cross-disability community across the United States.
 Dylan launched DylanListed in 2012, a transition support services provider (for people with disabilities including disabled veterans) and works for C-Hear, Inc. as the Head of Accessibility Strategy & Partnerships, a company that developed a patented way to make images accessible and heard.
 His book, Occupy Special Education – Children Should Be Seen and Heard, encourages students with disabilities to speak up about their educational needs.
 Dylan serves on many executive boards, including the Texas Governor’s Committee for People with Disabilities.
 In 2020, Dylan was inducted into the Susan M. Daniels Disability Mentoring Hall of Fame and was named Oticon’s 2020 ‘Focus On People’ Advocacy Award Winner.

 Candace Cable has competed in 9 Paralympic Games, 4 Summer and 5 Winter Games from 1980 to 2006 in 3 sports, wheelchair racing, alpine and Nordic ski racing, winning 12 Paralympic medals, 8 gold, 2 silver, 2 bronze.
 Winner of 84 marathons including 6 Boston Marathon titles, she is the current Paralympic skiing athlete representative to the USOC athlete advisory council.
-Candace is writer, webcast host, and visual media creator.
+Candace is a writer, webcast host, and visual media creator.